5c0r/live-then-learn/Thoughts/MICROSERVICES.md

 ### How is your first impression about Microservices ?

 ### Would you build something with Microservices ?
 In what context (time and circumstances) ?

+### Convincing yourself and your customers "You don't need them , at all"